hackmdio/codimd/public/docs/features.md

 <i class="fa fa-toggle-off fa-fw"></i> Edit: See only the editor.

 ## Night Mode:
-When you are tired of a white screen and like a night mode, click on the little moon <i class="fa fa-moon-o"></i> and turn on the night view of CodiMD.
+When you are tired of a white screen and like a night mode, click on the little moon <i class="fa fa-moon-o"></i> and turn on the night view of HackMD.

 The editor view, which is in night mode by default, can also be toggled between night and day view using the the little sun<i class="fa fa-sun-o fa-fw"></i>.